-- Turn off or unplug any electrical cords or devices from the 240-Volt AC receptacles on the control panel, if practicable. - Allow the generator to run unloaded for at least one minute to cool and stabilise the engine and alternator temperatures. - 3.
-Turn the engine control switch clockwise to the OFF position. - Turn the fuel cap vent anti-clockwise to the OFF position.
+- Turn off or unplug any electrical cords or devices from the 240-Volt AC or 12-Volt DC accessory receptacles on the control panel, if practicable. - 2.
+Allow the generator to run unloaded for at least one minute to cool and stabilise the engine and alternator temperatures.

+3. Either: